piyushgarg/yt-x/README.md

 **Documentation and refactor:**

 - [ ] Document all functionality
-- [ ] Remove all code in relation to lib-x which was used as a template for this project
 - [x] Save the image and preview scripts with the filename as the id of the video or channel.
-- [ ] Write completions for fish
+- [x] Write completions for fish
-- [ ] Don't force sixel graphics when using chafa
+- [x] Don't force sixel graphics when using chafa
 - [x] Remove unnecessary comments

 # Receiving Support